kopalite/ExpressWalker/README.md

 # ExpressWalker
 ExpressWalker provides a generic way to examine and change any object graph in fashion similar to "Visitor Pattern".
 You can build generic hierarchy composition (visitor) capable to "visit" and change any object's property, basing on configuration.
-Uses reflection only while building a visitor and relies purely on expression trees while visiting objects.
+Relies purely on expression trees while visiting objects (uses reflection only once while building a visitor).

 That's why **IT IS WAY FASTER** than custom solutions usually built with reflection.